A. “The Vision Concerning Piers Plowman” William Langland, Original Versi

 I fell into a sleep for it sounded so merry.

-Then began I to dream a marvellous dream,
+Then began I to dream a marvellous

 That I was in a wilderness wist I not where.